vert-x/mod-lang-clojure/docs/core_manual_clojure.md

     (http/end response)

-The function can also be called with a string or Bufferable in the same way `vertx.stream/write` is called.
-In this case it's just the same as calling `write` with a string or Bufferable followed by calling `end` with no arguments.
+The function can also be called with a string or bufferable in the same way `vertx.stream/write` is called.
+In this case it's just the same as calling `write` with a string or bufferable followed by calling `end` with no arguments.
 For example: